ahm-cmd/reminders-spotlight/README.md

 ## Features

-- **Spotlight-style entry**: A centered floating panel on ⌥Space, with a pop-in animation.
+- **Spotlight-style entry**: A centered floating panel on ⌥Space, with access to Reminders mode or Calendar mode.
+- **Reminders Mode** (default): Type Reminders in plain English and hit ENTER to save your entry to Apple Reminders.
+- **Calendar Mode**: With the ⌥Space menu open, press UP on your keyboard.
+This will switch the app to *Calendar Mode*.
+In Calendar Mode, type new Events in plain English and hit ENTER to save your entry to Apple Calendar.
-- **Natural language**: "Call mom tomorrow 9am !!" sets the due date, time, and priority automatically; tags are recognized too.
+- **Natural language**: "Call X tomorrow 9am !!" sets the due date, time, and priority automatically; tags are recognized too.
 - **`@` list shortcuts**: Define your own in *Settings → Shortcuts* (e.g. `@p` → Personal).
-Typing the shortcut routes the reminder to that list and disappears from the text.
+Typing the shortcut routes the Reminder to that List (or the Event to that Calendar) and disappears from the text.
-- **Move to browse, type to write**: Nudge the mouse and the panel expands to show all your reminders; start typing and it collapses back so you can focus on the new one.
+- **Move to browse, type to write**: Nudge the mouse and the panel expands to show all your Reminders or upcoming Events.
+Start typing and it collapses back so you can focus on what you're writing next.
-- **Menu-bar dropdown** allows you to toggle which lists are shown, open settings, or quit the application.
+- **Menu-bar dropdown** allows you to toggle which lists are shown, open various settings, or quit the application.
-- **Quick checkmark** confirmation when a reminder is saved.
+- **Quick checkmark** confirmation when a Reminder or Event is saved.

 ## Building